The Inspector Lynley Mysteries

-The Inspector Lynley Mysteries is a British crime drama television series that aired on BBC One from 12 March 2001 to 1 June 2008, consisting of six series and 24 episodes.
+The Inspector Lynley Mysteries is a British crime drama television series that aired on BBC One from 12 March 2001 to 1 June 2008, and is available to stream on BritBox.
+It comprises six series and 24 episodes.
 The protagonist, Detective Inspector Thomas "Tommy" Lynley, 8th Earl of Asherton (Nathaniel Parker), who is assigned to Scotland Yard, finds himself paired with Detective Sergeant Barbara Havers (Sharon Small).
 In addition to the tensions involved in solving murder cases, the series is built on clashes of personality, gender and class: Lynley is a polished man and a peer of the realm, and Havers is an untidy woman from a working-class background.

 In August 2007, the BBC announced its intention to stop production of The Inspector Lynley Mysteries.
 Fans of the series mounted a campaign to save it, with a petition and by contacting the BBC, but to no avail.
 All six series have since been released on DVD, distributed by Acorn Media UK.

 All episodes from the first two series and two from the third are based on novels by the American writer Elizabeth George, though the plots and characters are often significantly altered.
-Later episodes are original stories for television based on her characters.
+Initially adapted by Lizzie Mickery, later episodes are original stories for television based on her characters.
 The music for the series was composed by Robert Lockhart; later series were scored by Debbie Wiseman.

 Production

-The first episode (pilot), A Great Deliverance, was broadcast on 12 and 13 March 2001, becoming the only three-part episode throughout the series run.
+The first episode (pilot), A Great Deliverance, was broadcast on 12 and 13 March 2001, becoming the only two-part episode throughout the series run.
 It was also based on the inaugural Inspector Lynley novel.
 The first full series began broadcasting on 8 April 2002, with the first episode based on and named after the third novel, Well-Schooled in Murder.
 The first eleven episodes were based on, and named after, the eleven Inspector Lynley novels published from 1988 to 2001, beginning with the inaugural novel A Great Deliverance, but subsequently departing from the print sequence.
 Nine more novels have since been published as of 2018, with a further volume due out in 2021.

 Filming

 Exterior shots of Lynley and Havers' base were filmed at the Bircham Dyson Bell solicitors offices on Broadway, central London.
 The first episode of series five was notable for being shot in Dungeness in Kent.
 In the first episode, Lynley drove a Peugeot 607; whereas in both series one and two he drove a Jensen Interceptor; and in later episodes a Bristol 410.
 Despite the frequently recurring remark in PBS Mystery! presenter Diana Rigg's introductions to the series that Lynley "is the one with the Bentley", he never drove a Bentley on TV.
 He does, however, drive one in the George novels.
 In the pilot episode, the character of Helen Clyde was played by Emma Fielding.
-She was later portrayed by Lesley Vickerage from series one through three (from series three she and Lynley had married and she was thus known as Helen Lynley) and by Catherine Russell in series five.
+She was later portrayed by Lesley Vickerage from series one to three (from series three she and Lynley had married and she was thus known as Helen Lynley) and by Catherine Russell in series five.